 Not everyone with convergence insufficiency experiences symptoms.
 Signs and symptoms occur while you're reading or doing other close work and may include:

-- Difficulty reading — words seem to float on the page, you lose your place or you read slowly
+- Difficulty reading — words blur or seem to move on the page

 - Double vision